 “I love the Lowenstein House.
 They are great people.
 I found lots of love, Its like family with open arms and so much support all around.
 They are there to lift me up and teach me how to stay strong no matter what.
 They even taught me how to deal with my mental illness.
 There are so many classes & groups,

 Lowenstein House Member

 Lowenstein House was founded in Memphis, TN in October, 1977.
 Since its inception, over 4,000 persons diagnosed with mental illnesses have found hope, support, job skills and the path to recovery.

 Each year, the agency sponsors a fundraiser - The Annual Thanksgiving Dinner.
-This year's celebration commemorated 40 years of service to the Memphis community!
+The 2017 celebration commemorated 40 years of service to the Memphis community!

 “Lowenstein House is great!
 They help you turn your life around and show you there's more to life other than sitting at home.
 They're getting you ready for the real work place so you can live a normal life just like an average person."

 February 14, 2018